 A k-2 lesson plan using Mr. Brown Can MOO!
 Can You?

-A lesson plan from the Teach Peace Foundation.
-See also Oh, the places I will go! and Oh, the Places You’ll Go! for other lesson plans.
+A lesson plan from the NY Times.
+See also Oh, the Places You Will Go! from Suessville.

 Literature-Based Lesson Plans and Resources Using Dr. Seuss's Books

 A 6th-grade technology-based lesson plan in which students create a multimedia project related to this book by Esther Hautzig.
 Also, take a look at World War II As Seen Through Children’s Literature, for an extensive unit, and read a synopsis, and reviews.

 Kindergarten-level activities for this book by Nina Pellegrini.
 For other lesson plans and units on families, go to my social studies page.

 An elementary lesson using the book A Fly Went By.

 A lesson plan for grades 4-8 from Scholastic.
 See also Frindle Discussion Guide.
 For information about the author, go to Andrew Clements.com.